 Covid-19 update: Therapy is continuing, with options to 1) attend our office with observing health practices as outlined by the province, 2) have your appointment via videoconference or telephone if that is indicated.
 Details are available here.
 We thank you for your active cooperation in preventing the spread of the coronavirus during this pandemic.
 Further updates will be available as the situation evolves.

-Couples Counselling: Our wait list for couple’s counselling is currently full.
-We anticipate that daytime video sessions will be available soon.
+Couples Counselling: Our wait list for couple’s counselling is full.
+We are currently unable to add new names to the couple's wait list.

 Individual Counselling: Our wait list for individual counselling is not quite full.
 We are currently able to add new names to the individual wait list.
 If you would like to meet with a therapist sooner, please consider our therapist intern, Cailey Clarke.

-Family Counselling: Our wait list for family counselling is currently full.
+Family Counselling: Our wait list for family counselling is full.